 Tutor – A private instructor that tutors your child(ren) in your home.
 This person has the training and background in the subject(s) to provide correct instruction.
 Often this person is a teacher or undergraduate student at a university.
 Most tutors are paid between $15-$25/hr depending on their educational background and experience.

 Housekeepers – Housekeepers work in all types of homes, from small apartments to large estate homes.
 The position involves daily maintenance of the home as well as heavy cleaning.
 Some housekeepers have formal training and others just have years of experience.
 A housekeeper works either full-time or part-time, on a live-in or live-out basis.
-Housekeepers usually work alone, but should the needs of the home demand multiple staff, they may work as a team with other housekeepers.
+Housekeepers usually work alone.
+Should the needs of the home demand multiple staff, they may work as a team with other housekeepers.
 Most housekeepers are paid between $12-$20/hr depending on their experience.

 Typical responsibilities of a housekeeper include: Cleaning the interior of the home, laundry and ironing, linens, assisting with the cooking and serving of guests, making the beds, polishing the silver, organizing drawers and straightening closets, running errands including the grocery shopping, maintaining stock of cleaning and household supplies, caring for household pets, and tending to house plants.

-Personal Assistants – Personal assistants are responsible for working in the employer’s home in the management of household, personal, and professional needs.
+Personal Assistants – Personal assistants are responsible for working in the employer’s home as management of the household, personal, and professional needs.
 Personal assistants have excellent managerial, communication and interpersonal skills.
 They understand protocol and etiquette and have the ability to organize and prioritize multiple activities.
 Most personal assistants have a Bachelor’s degree in addition to professional experience in a corporate setting.
 Most personal assistants are paid between $15-$25/hr depending on their educational background and experience.